hrkloeck/RFIWIPER/README.md

 ```
-python CHECK_SURVEY_SCANS.py -h
+python SKAMPI_RFI_TOOL.py -h

-Usage: CHECK_SURVEY_SCANS.py [options]
+Usage: SKAMPI_RFI_TOOL.py [options]

 Options:

 -h, --help            show this help message and exit
   --DATA_FILE=DATAFILE  DATA - HDF5 file of the Prototyp
+  --USEDATA=USEDATA     use data to flag default is "['P0','P1']", for Stokes
+                        use e.g. "['S0']"
+  --USENOISEDATA=USENOISEDATA
-  --USEDATA=USEDATA     use data noise diode off and on "['ND0','ND1']",
+                        use data noise diode on and off "['ND0','ND1']",
-                        default is ['ND0']
+                        default is "['ND0']"
-  --DONOTFLAG           Do not flag the data.
+  --DONOTHEAVYFLAG      Do not use the time heavy flag procedure.
   --PROCESSING_TYPE=FLAGPROCESSING
                         setting how accurate/much time the flagging proceed.
                         FAST, SEMIFAST, SLOW, default is SEMIFAST